camlinke/wordcount/part3.md

             errors.append("Unable to get URL, please make sure it's valid and try again") return render_template('index.html', errors=errors, results=results)
 ```
 The first thing we do here is import the requests library and from flask we import request.
 Next we add a couple of variable to capture our errors so we can display them to the user, and set up our results as an empty dictionary initially.
-Next we add an if statement to check if the method of the request is a POST (note: don't confuse request, which comes from flask, and requests, which is the library we imported).
+Next we add an if statement to check if the method of the request is a POST (note: don't confuse request, which we imported from flask, and requests, which is the library we imported).
 If the user is posting the form we get the value of the textfield, which we have named 'url', from the form and assign it to a url variable.
 We do a little clean up on the entry to see if they have included 'http://' and add it if they haven't.
 Next we use requests to go and get the url for us, and print out the text of what is returned to the console to make sure everything is working.
 Finally we except any errors that are thrown and give a generic error to the user if it doesn't work.
 Like before we render our index.html template, however this time we include any errors and results that we have.
 <br>
 Run your server:
 ```